 (Note: please see the recipe card below for the complete written instructions and measurements.)

-- Using a handheld mixer, cream the butter and sugar until light and fluffy.
+Step 2.
+Cream the butter and sugar – Using a handheld mixer, beat the butter and sugar until light and fluffy, about 1 minute.
+Add the lemon zest and mix until fully incorporated.

 Nim Keys – Useful Tips